acquitelol/elle/README.md

 struct ElleMeta {
-    string *exprs; // An array of every argument's expression passed to the function as a string string *types; // An array of the type of every argument supplied to the function i32 arity;     // The number of arguments supplied to the function.
-This does NOT include the metadata parameter. string caller; // The caller of the function as a string string file;   // The file where the function was called from i32 line;      // The line number of the function call + 1
+    string *exprs; // An array of every argument's expression passed to the function as a string string *types; // An array of the type of every argument supplied to the function i32 arity;     // The number of arguments.
+This does NOT include the ElleMeta argument. string caller; // The caller of the function as a string string file;   // The file where the function was called from i32 line;      // The line number of the function call + 1